Paresh-Kalsotra/IoT-Based-Home-Automation-System/README.md

 7. Light bulb and others
 # Software setup:
 1. Wrote a sketch on the Arduino IDE and uploaded it  on the esp32.
-2. Created a blynk template
+2. Used the blynk app to create virtual switches, to remotely control the appliances.